and Alkaline Balance for Optimal Health

 by Charlie Skeen

-In fact, many health problems can be made worse, or even caused
+of their body.
+In fact, many health problems can be made worse,

-by unbalanced pH.
-Problems such as osteoporosis, arthritis, low
+or even caused by unbalanced pH.
+Problems such as osteoporosis,

-joint stiffness and lack of flexibility, blood sugar imbalances,
+constipation, joint stiffness and lack of flexibility, blood sugar

-cancer cell growth, skin problems, dry skin, low energy, headaches,
+imbalances, cancer cell growth, skin problems, dry skin, low energy,

 pH means “potential of hydrogen”, the amount of hydrogen ions